ethitopia/camlchain/README.md

 # CamlChain

 CamlChain is a blockchain implementation using OCaml.
+(This personal repo isn't properly documented as its a copy from a seperate project repository.)
 Created by Chris Um, Sebastian DeRosa, Ethan Ma.

 <img width="624" alt="Screen Shot 2024-07-10 at 11 01 59 AM" src="https://github.com/ethitopia/camlchain/assets/168043871/ea59b430-764d-4564-9a6f-43ed4b4f4fd0">